Test and Trace support payment

 Individuals who are required to self-isolate and who meet the benefits-linked eligibility criteria will be entitled to £500.
 This will be payable as a lump sum and subject to income tax but not National Insurance contributions.

 These changes will come into effect on 28 September 2020, alongside the legal duty to self-isolate.
-The scheme will run until 31 January 2021.
+The scheme will run until the summer.

 How to apply for the Test and Trace Support Payment